-Brokerage ADFS, a wholly owned subsidiary of the Fund Manager, provides brokerage services to the Fund at prevailing market rates.
+Brokerage ADFS, a wholly owned subsidiary of The Fund Manager, provides brokerage services to the Fund at prevailing market rates.

 Banking The Fund Manager provides banking services at rates agreed with the Fund.

-Others The Fund Manager is entitled the following fees as set out in the offering term sheet:
+The Fund Manager is entitled to the following fees as set out in the offering terms sheet:

-- Management fees of 2%; - Performance fees of 10% charged by the Fund Manager on the increase in the Fund's NAV above an annual hurdle rate of 12%.
-The hurdle rate is calculated as an increase in the Fund's NAV of 3% per quarter.
+- Management fee of 2%; - A performance fee of 10% is charged by the Fund Manager on increase in the Fund's NAV above the hurdle rate.
+The hurdle rate is calculated as an increase of 2% per quarter over the last highest NAV of the Fund on which performance fees have been charged.